gillyware/gatekeeper/docs/usage/permissions.md

 The `deletePermission` method accepts a `PermissionPacket` instance, a string, or a string-backed enum.

-If the permission does not exist, a `PermissionNotFoundException` will be thrown.

 If the permission is already deleted, the method will return `true` without raising an exception.

 **Returns:** `bool`